samanthabenson9/PyBaMM/degradation_model/README.md

 ## Data
 The model requires cycling data, RPT data, resistance and eSOH data.
 These data files not included in this repo due to upload size limitations.
 Please download from this [Google Drive Folder](https://drive.google.com/drive/folders/16uwOXhK_kvs6xNQBIiVQT5VzPDkkNnov?usp=sharing) and paste the files in the empty folder named `data` provided.
 Ensure to paste the data in the corresponding subfolders of `cycling`,`esoh`,`ocv` and `resistance`.
 ## Running the Model
-- Run [run_model.ipynb](../degradation_model/run_model.ipynb) notebook to simulate Aging for all cells at room temperature
+- Run [run_model.ipynb](./degradation_model/run_model.ipynb) notebook to simulate aging for all cells at room temperature
-  - Includes Resistance simulations
+  - Includes resistance simulations
-  - Includes Expansion simulations
+  - Includes voltage and expansion simulations
-  - Generates figures in the results section of the paper.
+- Run [results_figures.ipynb](../degradation_model/results_figures.ipynb) to generate figures from results section in the paper
 -  Run [other_figures.ipynb](../degradation_model/other_figures.ipynb) to generate figures from other sections in the paper